morchalabi/COMPARE-suite/README.md

 # COMPARE suite
-A pipeline to analyze high-throughput fluorescence cytometry data, flow cytometry and mass cytometry, in which there naturally are hundreds of samples to analyze in parallel like in drug-dose response analysis.
+An ultra-fast and precise software suite (pipeline) to analyze massive multiparametric flow cytometry data such as high-throughput screening (HTS), high-throughput flow cytometry (HTFC) and high-content microscopy screening (HCS/HCA).
+The suite incorporates modules for experimental design quality control, signal drift and cell viability bias correction, similarity measurement, clustering and visualization.
+The suite comes with a nice GUI having various features for probing into the read-outs.
+The suite can process small-to-moderate screens on a desktop machine and massive screens on a computer cluster in few hours rather than days.
+It can also be applied to mass cytometry and flow cytometry screens to cluster samples with any number of markers.
 The pipeline integrates the following steps:
   * Compensating samples (fcs files)
   * Correcting signal drift (batch effect) in samples
   * Generating similarity matrix of samples